-- A student who receives special education services and who fails to meet the standards in the individualized education program (IEP) may not participate for at least three school weeks - An ineligible student may practice or rehearse but may not participate in any competitive activity. - A student is allowed in a school year up to 15 (15) absences not related to post-district competition and absences due to post-district/state competition as approved by administration.
-All extracurricular activities and public performances, whether UIL activities or other activities approved by the board, are subject to these restrictions. - An absence for participation in an activity that has not been approved will be considered an unexcused absence.
+- A student who receives special education services and who fails to meet the standards in the individualized education program (IEP) may not participate for at least three school weeks - An ineligible student may practice or rehearse but may not participate in any competitive activity. - A student is allowed in a school year up to fifteen (15) absences not related to post-district competition, and unlimited number of absences for post-district and for state competition.
+All extracurricular activities and public performances, whether UIL activities or other activities approved by the board, are subject to these restrictions.

+• An absence for participation in an activity that has not been approved will be considered an unexcused absence.